 How do you set the fee?

-Pet euthanasia fees are based on the size of the pet, and the distance traveled.
+Pet euthanasia fees are based on the size of the pet and the distance traveled.
+For Dane County, you can get an estimate on line by answering a few questions.
 We also include sales tax in our fee.
 Link: Our fees page

 Distance: Areas outside of Dane county take our doctors longer and more mileage to drive, so the fees are higher for travel outside of Dane county.